tsunami643/blog/_posts/2016-03-23-spring-cleaning-2016.md

 * **Fixed Bloodlust not being castable on Invulnerable allies/buildings**

-Hey, sweet, I'm a fan.
+I'm a fan.
 But why not Ice Armor and Living Armor as well?
 Ice Armor, mainly.

 * **Added a UI setting for disabling camera zoom**